 Sama Resource Group for Women and Health (India)

 Sama is a Delhi-based organization working on issues of women’s health and human rights, including reproductive technologies and international commercial surrogacy.
 Sama documents and makes visible the experiences of gestational mothers and the risks they face in international commercial surrogacy arrangements.
 The organization examines issues within the framework of gender, class, caste, religion, ethnicity, and other power dynamics within South Asian society and between South Asia and other countries and regions.

 We Are Egg Donors (WAED) is a volunteer-run organization, founded and run by egg donors.
 Today WAED is an active global community of 2,000+ egg donors in 13 countries.
 WAED provides an honest platform for egg donors around the world to connect, support each other, and advocate for issues that matter most to egg donors.
 WAED also partners internationally with researchers, nonprofits, filmmakers, and top tier media outlets to contribute to the growing transparency of donors’ diverse perspectives and experiences.

 Women’s Rehabilitation Center (Nepal)

-The Women’s Rehabilitation Center works to reduce gender-based violence.
+The Women’s Rehabilitation Center (WOREC) works to reduce gender-based violence.
 The organization provides a hotline for abused women; safe houses with counseling and legal support for survivors; safe-migration information booths across the country; and health counseling centers run by “barefoot gynecologists” — women who have used self-examination and self-help methods to learn about their bodies and who train others in the same skills.
 Among other strategies, the Women’s Rehabilitation Center has used radio to reach women living in rural areas and encouraged leading newspapers and other media outlets in Nepal to report on international commercial surrogacy.